cjperez2017/YouTube-Playlist-to-Spotify-Importer/README.md

   - If a song is already in the playlist it will not be added again (one copy of a song for playlist)
   - Playlist are made based on the name of the song from youtube and sometimes the channel name.
 For best results please use the official versions of the songs and/or videos with straight forward titles
-  - Mistakes are possible, double checking the playlist is encouraged
+  - Mistakes are possible, double checking the playlist is encouraged -Mispellings or different spelling between a video on YouTube and a track on Spotify may lead to the selection of the song song

+    -Example: YouTube Video Name: Pa Mi   Spotify Track Name: Pa Mí